March 18 & 19, 2017

-FORT BRAGG, Calif. –—Enjoy Chowder and microbrew tasting while visiting our local shops and Inns, and whale watch from the new Coastal Trail in Fort Bragg, as well as from miles of beaches.
+FORT BRAGG, Calif. –—Enjoy Wine, Chowder and Craft Beer tasting while visiting our local shops and Inns, and whale watch from the new Coastal Trail in Fort Bragg, as well as from miles of beaches.
 Tickets can be bought online for the chowder, wine, and beer tasting at Brown Paper Tickets.

 Enjoy a variety of chowders ranging from the traditional to the not so traditional!
 Our Chowder Tasting will feature a chowder contest between various local restaurants - and you can be there to taste them all and vote for your favorite!

 Chowder Tasting which features delicious chowders.
 You can try them all!

 When: Saturday, March 18th from 11:00am - 1:00pm or until the chowder runs out.

 Where: Town Hall, 363 N. Main St, Fort Bragg, CA

 Tickets for the chowder tasting are $10 and can be bought online at Brown Paper Tickets, at the Mendocino Coast Chamber office at 217 S Main Street, Fort Bragg, and at the venue.